Mr-ebony/Splunk-threat-hunting-lab/README.md

 - MITRE ATT&CK

 ## 📸 Screenshots
-See the `/screenshots/` folder for visuals of alert setup and dashboard panels.
+Refer to the `/screenshots/` folder for visual examples of alert setup and dashboard panels.